 Janice was born and raised in a Canadian evangelical Christian home with parents who believed the Bible was literal and inerrant.
 She married a man who became a pastor and they were married for nearly 20 years, raising two daughters.

 In her late 30s, Janice experienced a series of tragedies which caused her sufficient doubt in the God of the Bible that it shook her loose from her cognitive dissonance and prompted her to start researching other religions and exploring all that she had denied herself.
-After her divorce, she went back to school to become a Registered Professional Counsellor.
-She was thrilled to discover Marlene online and attend some of her retreats in San Francisco.
-Interacting with others who could relate to her own painful transition out of religious life prompted Janice to develop the Divorcing Religion Workshop, found the Conference on Religious Trauma, and become part of Journey Free.
+Janice completed her counsellor training in 2015 and is now a Registered Professional Counsellor and religious trauma recovery coach.
+In addition to her private practice and affiliate work with Journey Free, Janice hosts the Divorcing Religion Podcast and is the founder of both CORT: The Conference on Religious Trauma, and the Shameless Sexuality: Life After Purity Culture conference.

 Religious Trauma Recovery Coach & Support Group Facilitator, Coco Owen